Riyadh Season: Riyadh Season 2022–2023

 The 2022 Riyadh Season also included 2023 Riyadh Season Cup, a friendly football match between Paris Saint-Germain (PSG) and Riyadh XI (combined Al Hilal and Al Nassr all-star team) held at King Fahd International Stadium on 19 January 2023.

-The game received global attention as the game pitted Lionel Messi and Cristiano Ronaldo, two of the greatest football players in the world and the subject of intense debate, directly against each other for the first time since 2020, as Messi played for PSG and Ronaldo joined Al Nassr days prior to the friendly match.
+The game received global attention as the game pitted Lionel Messi and Cristiano Ronaldo, two of the greatest football players in the world and the subject of intense debate, directly against each other for the first time since 2020, as Messi played for PSG and Ronaldo joined Al Nassr days prior to the friendly.

 PSG won the match 5–4.

 Riyadh Season 2023–2024

-The fourth edition of Riyadh Season launched on October 28, 2023 with new identity and tagline ("Big Time") and title sponsorship from SNB.
+The fourth edition of Riyadh Season launched on October 28, 2023 with new identity and tagline ("Big Time").

 The opener event, Battle of Baddest, featuring Tyson Fury and Francis Ngannou, was held at Boulevard Hall on the same day.